 - Triple wavelength coverage with stable pulses

-- Long emitter life and low apparent consumables
+- Long emitter life and low apparent consumable use

 - Large, heavy console and no precision tips